justincasher/vantage/docs/contributing.md

 ## Setting Up Your Development Environment

-Please refer to the [**installation.md**](installation.md) file for detailed instructions on how to clone the repository, install dependencies, and set up your local development environment.
+Please refer to the [**installation**](installation.md) file for detailed instructions on how to clone the repository, install dependencies, and set up your local development environment.

+## Coding Style

+Please ensure your code adheres to the guidelines outlined in the [**coding style guidelines**](coding_style_guidelines.md) file.
+This primarily involves following PEP 8 for formatting and Google Style for docstrings.
+Consistent code style helps maintain readability across the project.

+## Testing

+Contributions should include relevant tests (unit or integration) where applicable.
+Before submitting a Pull Request, please ensure all tests pass.
+For details on the testing strategy and how to run tests, refer to the [**testing**](testing.md) file.

 ## Questions or Broader Discussions?